macsy-models/TXSScan/README.md

-# TXSScan: annotation of bacterial protein secretion systems
+# TXSScan: annotation of bacterial protein secretion systems and archaeal pili

-This set of MacSyFinder's models are dedicated to the genomic detection of bacterial secretion systems, and of evolutionarily related appendages.
+This set of MacSyFinder's models are dedicated to the genomic detection of bacterial secretion systems, and of evolutionarily related appendages (including the archaeal pili).

 The systems that can be detected are the following:

 - **T1SS**: the type I secretion system
 - **T2SS**: the type II secretion system